 There are several ways you can identify tickets with no replies.
 The easiest way is with Explore's brackets attributes.
-This recipe shows you how to do that, and replaces the Insights Recipe of the same name.
+Use this recipe to learn how to create a query that uses this attribute.

 What you'll need